List of countries by federal system: Pakistan

-Pakistan is a democratic parliamentary federal republic.
+Pakistan is a democratic federal parliamentary republic.
 Powers are shared between the federal government and the provinces.
 Relations between federation and provinces is defined in Part V (Articles 141–159) of the constitution.

 Pakistan consists of four provinces and three territories, including the Islamabad Capital Territory.

 Republican system

 Russian Federation

 The post-Imperial nature of Russian subdivision of government changed towards a generally autonomous model which began with the establishment of the USSR (of which Russia was governed as part).
 It was liberalized in the aftermath of the Soviet Union, with the reforms under Boris Yeltsin preserving much of the Soviet structure while applying increasingly liberal reforms to the governance of the constituent republics and subjects (while also coming into conflict with Chechen secessionist rebels during the Chechen War).
 Some of the reforms under Yeltsin were scaled back by Vladimir Putin.

 All of Russia's subdivisional entities are known as subjects, with some smaller entities, such as the republics enjoying more autonomy than other subjects on account of having an extant presence of a culturally non-Russian ethnic minority or, in some cases, majority.

-Currently, there are 83 federal subjects of Russia, excluding Sevastopol and Crimea.
-If those subjects are included, there are 85 federal subjects of the Russian Federation.
+Currently, there are 83 federal subjects of Russia, excluding disputed territories in Ukraine.
+If those subjects are included, there are 89 federal subjects of the Russian Federation.

 State system

 Australia

 On 1 January 1901, the dominion of Australia officially came into existence as a federation.
 The Australian continent was colonised in 1788 by the United Kingdom, which subsequently established six, eventually self-governing, colonies there.
 In the 1890s the governments of these colonies all held referendums on becoming the unified, self-governing "Commonwealth of Australia" within the British Empire.
 When all the colonies voted in favour of federation, the Federation of Australia commenced, resulting in the establishment of the Commonwealth of Australia in 1901.
-The model of Australian federalism adheres closely to the original model of the United States of America, although it does so through a parliamentary Westminster system rather than a presidential system.
+The model of Australian federalism adheres closely to the original model of the United States of America, although it does so through a generally parliamentary Westminster system rather than a presidential system.
+Various aspects of the Parliament are more heavily inspired by the United States Congress however, notably the Senate.

 Brazil

 In Brazil, the fall of the monarchy in 1889 by a military coup d'état led to the rise of the presidential system, headed by Deodoro da Fonseca.
 Aided by well-known jurist Ruy Barbosa, Fonseca established federalism in Brazil by decree, but this system of government would be confirmed by every Brazilian constitution since 1891, although some of them would distort some of the federalist principles.
 The 1937 federal government had the authority to appoint State Governors (called intervenors) at will, thus centralizing power in the hands of President Getúlio Vargas.
 Brazil also uses the Fonseca system to regulate interstate trade.
 Brazil is one of the biggest federal governments.

 The Brazilian Constitution of 1988 introduced a new component to the ideas of federalism, including municipalities as federal entities.
-Brazilian municipalities are now invested with some of the traditional powers usually granted to states in federalism, and they are allowed to adopt a constitution.
+Brazilian municipalities are now invested with some of the traditional powers usually granted to states in federalism.